 In times of uncertainty, we must hold on to that which is constant.
 Although we are now required to conduct school in a different manner, at least one thing remains the same--we at Berkeley Carroll are marked by the strength of our community and, although we are physically apart, in spirit and endeavor we are together.

 2020-2021 Remote Opening: We have decided to start the 2020-2021 school year remotely through October 12th (Indigenous People’s Day) with the hope of, ultimately, scaling up to our on-campus hybrid model.
+Update: On September 22, we announced our plan to transition to a reduced capacity hybrid model across all divisions on October 13.
 The 2020-2021 remote schedules offer more synchronous class meetings and small group work time than the final iteration of last year’s schedules are designed to provide our students with a rich academic and cocurricular experience.
-Additional details about remote schedules and programming will be forthcoming from the Divisions on Monday August 10th.
+Each division director sent families additional details about remote schedules and programming in early August; these letters can also be found in our BConnects Communications Archive.

 On-Campus Support: We recognize that a remote start will be particularly challenging for some of our families and we are working to provide on-campus supervision for students for whom accessing remote learning from home is not feasible; these students would be able to access the remote program from a room at school with the support of an adult.
 All of the health protocols outlined in our reopening plan (e.g., temperature checks, mask wearing, hand hygiene and distancing) will be in effect.
 A parent survey elaborating on these plans and soliciting input regarding individual students’ need for this supervision will be forthcoming.